chitwoodm27/Immersive-Social-Reward-Research-Task-Unity-Projects/README.txt

-**HOW TO: Download and Access the projects in Unity
+HOW TO: Open Project in Unity
-	1. Choose the folder “IST” in UnityProjects and click “Select Folder”.
+	1. First, make sure you have installed both Unity (version: 2019.4.16f1) and the latest version of Unity Hub
+	2. Download project onto computer from GitHub
+	3. Open Unity Hub and click the dropdown "Open".
+Click "Add project from disk".
+	4. Locate and Add Project.
 This will add the project to the Projects List in Unity Hub.
-	2. Do this for all three project tasks (IST, NIST, NISTavatar)
-	3. Double click the project to open it in Unity
+	5. Double click the project in the Projects List to open it in Unity